microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/beta/docs/Microsoft.Graph.Beta.Users.Actions.md

 ### [Send-MgBetaUserTeamworkActivityNotification](Send-MgBetaUserTeamworkActivityNotification.md)
 Send an activity feed notification to a user.
-For more details about sending notifications and the requirements for doing so, see sending Teams activity notifications.
+For more information, see sending Teams activity notifications.
 This API is available in the following national cloud deployments.

 ### [Set-MgBetaUserChatMessageReaction](Set-MgBetaUserChatMessageReaction.md)